Mjz86/C_colon/mcc.md

 if the non trivial post dominator of a basic block  contains  undefined behaviour, the behavior of this block becomes undefined.

+* the definition of observation barriers: an observable operation  cannot be reorded if  theres a barrier of that direction in the way , its similar to the atomic memory orders , however,  only the observable behavior is affected. note that if there's an atomic memory order , then the observable behavior is also ordered ( observable memory access is a subset of memory access,  so , if memory access cant be reordered somewhere,  then observable memory access also cannot )

+if there are two observable  operations like :

+io 1 pin read;
+read a;
+observable  release  barrier;
+io 2 pin read;
+read b;

+then we cannot reorder the pin 1 read after the barrier,  however if no other restriction is there,  we may reorder pin 2 read before barrier.

+note that normal  memory read is not considered observable,  so , we can reorder read a after the observable barrier,  unless there's something  preventing it ( a normap memory barrier like atomic's memory order release )

 0. `no_observable_barrier`: